The Best and Cheapest Home Insurance Companies in Illinois in 2026

 • Claims service is slightly below average

-Homeowners in the Chicago area can benefit from American Family's impressive coverage options.
+Homeowners in Illinois can benefit from American Family's impressive coverage options.

-AmFam's policies are more customizable than most company's policies.
+AmFam's policies are more customizable than most companies' policies.
 You can add coverage such as:

 • Equipment breakdown